WeblateOrg/weblate/docs/admin/addons.rst

 Set a timeframe for removal of suggestions.

-This can be very useful in connection with suggestion voting (see :ref:`peer-review`) to remove suggestions which don't receive enough positive votes in a given timeframe.
+Can be very useful in connection with suggestion voting (see :ref:`peer-review`) to remove suggestions which don't receive enough positive votes in a given timeframe.

 .. _addon-weblate.resx.update: